Motia Icon

 Want an API?
 That's a Step.
 Need a background job?
 That's a Step.
 Scheduled task?
 Also a Step.

-Write each Step in whatever language makes sense - TypeScript, Python, or JavaScript.
-They all run together, share the same state, and talk through queued messages.
+Write each Step in whatever language makes sense — TypeScript, Python, or JavaScript.
+Each language runtime runs independently, managed by the iii engine, and they all share the same state and communicate through queued messages.

 How It Works